nphorsley59/survival-model/README.md

 ### 2. Clean and Organize
 I identified several issues while exploring the dataset.
 I prefer to clean these up before exploring relationships between variables.<br>

-For this dataset, I needed to:
+For this dataset, I needed to:<br>
-- Address NaNs
+- Address NaNs<br>
-- Split 'Cabin' into deck and room number
+- Split 'Cabin' into deck and room number<br>
-- Split 'Name' into title and last name
+- Split 'Name' into title and last name<br>
-- Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were traveling alone or in a group
+- Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were traveling alone or in a group<br><br>
 - Streamline (drop/rename columns, change dtypes, etc)<br>

 **Figure 3.** I used the string matching libarary, re, to parse deck and cabin number from 'Cabin'.<br>